-Microbirth is a thought provoking new documentary film investigating the microscopic processes and the consequent effect on our microbiome that takes place during childbirth.
+‘Microbirth’ is a thought- provoking documentary film investigating the microbial changes, and the consequent effect on our microbiome, that take place during childbirth.
 It’s presently being premiered in midwifery and natural childbirth centres all over the world, and it seeks to help redirect our approach to childbirth.

-Whilst many mothers are aware that vaginal births are preferable for the health of mother and baby, our understanding is often that Caesarean sections (C-sections) may be more emotionally stressful for the baby, and that vaginal, or 'natural births' are preferable for these reasons.
-However a huge factor, if not the main factor, differentiating C-sections and vaginal births is the question of the mother's bacteria passing on to the baby.
-The documentary goes on to outline that the effect of a C-Section therefore is to prevent the baby from being seeded with the microbiome.
-We know that a depleted or unbalanced microbiome can be linked to these non- communicable diseases developed later in life.
+Many mothers believe that vaginal births are preferable for the health of both herself and her baby, because Caesarean sections (C-sections) can be more ‘emotionally stressful’ for the baby.
+However, a huge factor, if not the main factor, differentiating C-sections and vaginal births is the question of the mother's bacteria passing on to the baby.
+The documentary goes on to outline that C-section deliveries prevent the baby from being seeded with healthy bacteria from the mother’s microbiome.
+We know that a depleted or unbalanced microbiome can be linked to several non- communicable diseases developed later in life, such as metabolic syndrome and even cardiovascular disease2.
 So could this be the missing link?
-We are now facing a rise in this way of giving birth.
-A ¼ of women in the UK, ⅓ of women in the US and ½ of women in china are now having C-sections rather than vaginal births.
+We are facing a sharp rise in this method of giving birth, with ¼ of women in the UK and ⅓ of women in the US now having C-sections rather than natural vaginal deliveries.

-Microbirth challenges us by asking the difficult question.
-Will a C-section therefore break the natural chain in our development of the microbiome?
-And will the increasing number of them therefore have huge ramifications long term for our health?
+‘Microbirth’ challenges us by asking the difficult question: Does a C-section birth break the natural chain of microbiome development?
+And will the increasing number of C-sections have long term ramifications for our health?

-It is however important to stress that C-Sections are of course at times necessary and indeed life saving for either the baby or mother or both.
+It is, however, important to stress that C-sections are, of course, at times necessary, and indeed life-saving, for baby, mother or both.
 It is essential to follow the guidance of one's midwife and doctors, and it's also vital that the mother feels comfortable and able to make a decision with regards to her baby's birthing process.
-This is also part of a larger picture of our modern life so should be kept in perspective on an individual basis.
-It is however fascinating and a great knowledge base for us to look after our health with.

-Researchers at Harvard University are already investigating the possibility of assisting in the transfer of the mother's bacteria when a vaginal birth has not been possible.
+Researchers at Harvard University are also investigating the possibility of assisting with the transfer of the mother's bacteria, when a vaginal birth has not been possible.
 They do this by leaving a swab in the mother’s vagina for an hour before the C-section is performed.
-Once the baby is born the swab is this then passed over the baby’s mouth and rest of body and in this way the bacteria are transferred.
-This is a 3 year study in its infancy but the early results have already shown that the inoculated babies were more similar in terms of bacteria levels to natural birth babies than those by C-Section.
+Once the baby is born, the swab is then passed over the baby’s mouth and rest of body and in this way the bacteria are transferred.
+This is a 3-year study that is still in its infancy, but the early results have shown that the ‘swabbed’ babies had more similar bacteria levels to natural birth babies than to other C-section babies.

-For related reading, you may also be interested to read nutritional therapist Kathy's take on the BBC's recent programme about gut bacteria and allergies, so take a look if so!
+For related reading, you may also be interested to read our take on the BBC's programme about gut bacteria and allergies.